Ma'oz Tzur: Content

 The first and last stanzas are written in the present tense.
 The first expresses hope for the rebuilding of the Temple and for the defeat of enemies, who are metaphorically referred to as barking (menabe'ah).

 The final stanza once again calls for divine retribution against the enemies of the Jewish people.
 The term Admon, meaning "the red one", was understood by some to refer to the emperor, Friedrich Barbarossa, whose name means Frederick "Redbeard".
-It was speculated that it was a later addition; at least it was not found in print up to the 18th century, however recently a siddur of Rabbi Eliezer ben Nathan (1090-1170) was found, which included the sixth stanza.
+It was speculated that it was a later addition; at least it was not found in print up to the 18th century.
 It is suggested that the stanza was passed only in oral tradition as self-censorship due to its strong anti-Christian hints.